 Who is considered to have a “bona fide relationship” with a person under the Trump administration’s new guidelines?
 Who is not?

-Out of 2,500 people the IRC was scheduled to resettle, roughly 1,950 would not meet the arbitrary definitions imposed by the administration—either because they do not possess U.S. ties or because they do not meet a near-nuclear family definition.
+Out of 2,500 people the IRC was scheduled to resettle, roughly 1,950 doo not meet the arbitrary definitions imposed by the administration—either because they do not possess U.S. ties or because they do not meet a near-nuclear family definition.

 The banning of grandmothers—of unaccompanied children—from America’s shores is a disgrace.

 Resettlement agencies like the IRC partner with the U.S. State Department and the U.S. government, which handpick and vet refugees to be matched with these agencies.
 This rigorous process can take up to two years.